 One day I tried my wings at translating and proofreading, and after passing the test I got my first taste of the game industry.
 Soon I became a Community Manager for Rail Nation, a game that had become familiar through translations, then for Travian: Legends, for Hyperdrome and now for Arkheim - Realms at War.
 Suddenly you can see this path that wasn't there before.
 Community Management is something that just clicks with me on every level, and that's how I ended up here.

 How would you describe your role in the Arkheim Team?

-I do a bit of this and a bit of that.
-My role is to help create a place for players where they can spend their time together, voice their opinions and wishes, and I also make sure players have the information and connections they need.
-I do this by gathering feedback, hot topics, and a sense of mood from players and then we work with that information together with the rest of the team.
-The results can be pretty much anything; FAQs, contests, news, special events like developer chats, blog or social media posts, campaigns, or just hanging out together with the players.
+I make sure the player community has all they need, together with a growing team of Community Managers.
+My role is to help create and maintain places for players where they can spend their time together, voice their opinions and wishes, and I also make sure players have the information and connections they need.
+I do this by gathering feedback, hot topics, and a sense of mood from players and then we work with that information together with the rest of the Arkheim - Realms at War team.
+The results can be pretty much anything; FAQs, news, game improvements, special events like developer chats and contests, blog or social media posts, campaigns, or just hanging out together with the players.

 What is the coolest community event you ever did?